modmore/docs/en/50_Open_Source/Akismet/index.md

 > This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 [Learn more about Akismet and the GDPR.](https://akismet.com/gdpr/)

+## Automatic cleanup (v1.1+)

+Spam checks are automatically removed after 30 days.
+This time period can be adjusted with the `akismet.cleanup_days_old` system setting; giving it a value of 0 disables the cleanup.

+The cleanup does not require a cron job, but runs automatically when form submissions are checked for spam.

+##

 ## Learn More